 Les Platgetes

-Located about a 5-10 minute walk from the main Moraira beach at the beginning of the Ctra Moraira a Calpe, you’ll find Les Platgetes, a more relaxed beach which is made up of two small coves with rocks & sand.
-There are amenities including a toilet, and lifeguard stations.
+About a 5-10 minute walk from the main beach, you’ll find Les Platgetes – a more relaxed option made up of two small coves with a mix of rocks and sand.
+There are proper amenities here including toilets and lifeguard stations.

 There is also a restaurant located close by called El Chamizo, offering seafood paellas and grilled food.